-Careers: Programmer, Web Developer, Data Scientist, Business Professional
+Careers: Software Engineer, Web Developer, Data Scientist, Cybersecurity Professional

 Computer science is the study of information processes—the study of how to describe, predict properties of, and efficiently implement information processes.
 These information processes are all around us from software that predicts patterns of weather to the navigation systems of aircraft to the software that interacts with the sensors embedded into common household devices/appliances.

 —Evans.
 D. (2012).
 Introduction to Computing: Explorations in Language, Logic, and Machines.
 CreateSpace Independent Publishing Platform.

 Fast Fact: Sister Mary Kenneth Keller, B.V.M. was the first person to earn a Ph.D. in Computer Science.

 An Increased Capacity to Think and Reason – Our intellect is an aspect of the human person that naturally reflects the reality that we are made in the image of God.
 Computing is an intellectual amplifier.
 The study of computer science involves the mechanics of how to think, albeit think computationally.
 The ability to think computationally gives one access to explore, reason about, and understand the world and problems in it through a new lens.
 Studying computer science formally will help students develop strong problem-solving, analytical-reasoning, and computational-thinking skills, which are applicable to a variety of fields, including engineering, medicine, and law.

 Fluency in Computer Programming – The natural extension of the development of computational-thinking skills is the ability to creatively design and implement software systems that realize the solutions conceived and refined through the computational-thinking process.
 Students will learn a host of pragmatic software development and engineering tools (e.g., programming languages) for practicing the profession of computing.